yavormilchev/my-places/docs/project-plan.md

   that's within the free tier — effectively $0 for the initial import, and re-imports only pay for newly-saved places thanks to the caching rule below.

-**Strategy:** wrap coordinate + category resolution behind one swappable function (`resolvePlaceCoordinates`), backed by Places API.
-The swappable boundary paid off in practice, not just in theory — it's what let scraping get tried and rejected without touching anything downstream.
+**Strategy:** wrap coordinate + category resolution behind a swappable boundary (`enrichPlace`/`enrichPlaces` in `apps/api/src/data-enrichment/`) — paid off in practice, not just in theory: it's what let scraping get tried and rejected without touching anything downstream.
 Same principle as the Takeout → Data Portability swap below, one level down.

+**How it actually resolves a place, once Places API was the answer:** the Feature ID isn't directly usable as API input — no documented endpoint converts it to a `place_id`.
+Reverse-engineered instead, by decoding real Place IDs: a Place ID is base64url of a small protobuf message holding the Feature ID's two hex64 values as raw little-endian bytes — fully local, no network call (`featureIdToPlaceId`).
+Confirmed against the live API for multiple independent real places, not just that the decoding math lined up.
+One Place Details Essentials call then gets `location` + `types` together (`fetchPlaceDetails`) — see §8 for why this derivation, like scraping, is unofficial.

 No OAuth, no verification, no API cost for the CSV export itself.
 Good enough to build everything else on.